 Your account information, if you create an account, is accessible online through the use of a password.
 To protect the confidentiality of personal information that you provide in connection with a user account, you must keep your password confidential and not disclose it to any other person.
 CollegeNET is not responsible for the consequences of any passwords that you disclose or which are lost or stolen.
 Please advise us immediately if you believe your password has been misused or otherwise misappropriated.

-When you provide us with your personal information, that information may be transferred, stored, and disclosed to jurisdictions other than the jurisdiction you entered it in or reside in, and to entities in such other jurisdictions.
+The personal information we have about you may be transferred, stored, and disclosed to jurisdictions other than the jurisdiction where it was collected or where you reside, and to entities in such other jurisdictions.

 Some of CollegeNET's Web sites may support the Platform for Privacy Preferences ("P3P").
 P3P allows Web site operators to convey their privacy policies, to the extent possible, in standardized, machine-readable code.
 This allows P3P-enabled browsers like Internet Explorer to "interpret" the code and automatically compare it to privacy preferences selected by the user in the browser's settings.
 In some cases, users may not have selected privacy preferences but instead rely on the default settings in the browser.
 A P3P-enabled browser automatically informs the user if the Web site's privacy practices do not meet the browser's settings.
 The user may use this information to decide whether or not to view the site.